coresolutionsltd/coresolutions.ltd/src/content/blog/run-jenkins-in-docker-with-persistent-data.md

 ## Extending Your Jenkins Image

 Sometimes you may need additional tools or binaries within your Jenkins environment.
-Perhaps you want to run Terraform or the AWS CLI as part of your pipeline steps.
+Perhaps you want to run OpenTofu/Terraform or the AWS CLI as part of your pipeline steps.
 Rather than installing these tools manually each time, you can create a custom Docker image built on top of the official Jenkins Blue Ocean image.

 For example: